 I'm surprised there's one body actually.
 I'd have thought everybody would have had their own little [regulator].
-It's almost reassuring to think there is more of an umbrella organisation Member of the public, York
+It's almost reassuring to think there is more of an umbrella organisation

 It was also felt that this standardisation with the HPC professions should go further and present a standardised code of practice or proficiency across all professions, thus holding healthcare professionals to a 'professional' code of conduct rather than having profession-specific standards of competence.